Death of Lauren Cho: Disappearance

-The housekeeper at the Airbnb where Cho worked claimed that both Cho and Orell had begun drinking early in the day, and that Cho and Orell had gotten into an argument when Orell refused to let Cho drive away.
+The housekeeper at the Airbnb where Cho worked claimed that both Cho and Orell had begun drinking early in the day and that Cho and Orell had gotten into an argument when Orell refused to let Cho drive away.

 According to Orell, Cho had gotten upset and walked away from the converted bus without her phone, food, or water, when he had gone inside the bus around 3 pm.
 He called the local sheriff's office around 5:13 pm for additional help after searching with some friends for Cho.
-The original search party reportedly never found any of Cho's tracks, and responding law enforcement only found the tracks of the search party.
+The original search party reportedly never found any of Cho's tracks, and responding law enforcement found only the tracks of the search party.
 This led Orell to believe that Cho got into a vehicle with someone, as she had been planning on meeting an unknown individual later in the week.

 When she was last seen, she was walking away from the place where she was staying.
 She was last seen wearing a yellow T-shirt and jean shorts near Benmar Trail and Hoopa Road, off of California State Route 62.

 Investigation

 Police and rescue searched the area on foot, including with K9 teams.
 The area was also searched from the air with fixed wing aircraft.
 The Morongo Basin Sheriff's station told reporters that the sheriff's helicopter and members of the search and rescue unit were searching for Cho since her disappearance, although they believed she was voluntarily missing, due to no evidence of foul play.
 The Specialized Investigations division of the San Bernardino County Sheriffs Department, began assisting the Morongo Basin Station in the search for Cho in September 2021.

-Orell and other friends attempted to bring awareness to Cho's disappearance using social media to spread her missing poster, and hung missing person flyers around Bombay Beach.
+Orell and other friends attempted to bring awareness to Cho's disappearance using social media to spread her missing poster and hung missing person flyers around Bombay Beach.

-On October 9, 2021, investigators found unidentified human remains in the rugged terrain of the open desert of Yucca Valley, during their search for Cho.
+On October 9, 2021, investigators found unidentified human remains in the rugged terrain of the open desert of Yucca Valley during their search for Cho.
 On October 28, 2021, investigators confirmed those remains belonged to Cho.
-The cause and manner of death were pending toxicology results as of the date of the announcement.
+The autopsy listed the cause and manner of death as "undetermined" and "unknown"; toxicology revealed only caffeine and alprazolam.